SAP/luigi/docs/luigi-client-api.md

 #### updateModalSettings

-Update current title and size of a modal.
-If `routing.showModalPathInUrl` is set to true, the URL will be updated with the modal settingds data.
+Updates the current title and size of a modal.
+If `routing.showModalPathInUrl` is set to `true`, the URL will be updated with the modal settings data.
-In addition you can specify if a new history entry wil lbe created with the updated URL.
+In addition, you can specify if a new history entry will be created with the updated URL.

 ##### Parameters